helrond/clbsj.org/_posts/2023-01-11-the-bible-in-black-history.md

 ---
-date: '2023-01-11 15:38 -0500'
+date: '2023-02-02'
-category: news
+category: events
-layout: news-item
+layout: event
 published: false
 title: The Bible in Black History
+series: scholar-activist-encounters
+time: '7:30pm Eastern Time'
 ---
 In honor of Black History Month, CLBSJ is hosing a roundtable discussion on the role of the Bible in Black History.
 Speakers will include Rev. Dr. Eric Thomas, Layla Jones and Zoe Greenberg.
 The evening will be hosted by Sr. Sharifa Meytung.
-Register by clicking on the button below, and check this page for updates.
+Check this page for updates!

+To register for this session, click here: {% include registration-button.html link="https://us02web.zoom.us/meeting/register/tZUud-utrj0jG9AKDqvHuYgOD63vFt4ect-Q" %}

+After registering, you will receive a confirmation email containing information about joining the meeting.